Skip to content

 EmDash generates a settings page automatically.
 Reach for custom React pages only when you need behaviour beyond a basic form.

 Plugin pages appear in the admin sidebar under the plugin’s name.
-The order matches the admin.pages array.
+The order matches the admin.pages array, as shown below:

 admin: {